WinVector/seplyr/extras/bquote_dplyr0.5.0.md

     ## 1     0            22.7          19
     ## 2     1            23.4          13

 It was felt this was the least intrusive way to give `dplyr` users useful macro substitution ability over `dplyr` pipelines.
 So by December of 2016 users had public access to a complete solution.
+More on `wrapr::let()` can be found [here](https://github.com/WinVector/wrapr/blob/master/extras/wrapr_let.pdf).

 In May of 2017 `rlang` was publicly announced and released. `dplyr` adapted new `rlang` based quasiquotation ability directly into many of its functions/methods.
 This means the user does not need to draw a substitution block around their code, as the package authors have written the block.
 At first glance this is something only the `dplyr` package authors could do (as they control the code), but it turns out one can also easily adapt (or wrap) existing code in `R`.